zeroincombenze/l10n-italy/l10n_it_ade/README.md

 Base xml Agenzia delle Entrate
 ==============================

-This module ha no any specific function for End-user.
+This module has no any specific function for End-user.
 It is base for modules generate xml file like FatturaPA o VAT settlement.